danielrheinbay/fhemMAX2HASS/README.md

   * Create a new reading `Activity`, which the above DOIF relies on.
   * After 12 hours of inactivity (e.g. battery dead), the device is marked unavailable in Home Assistant.

+**Note**: The script sets up all required mqttPublish and mqttSubscribe attributes if they are not yet set.
+However, the script does not overwrite existing mqttPublish or mqttSubscribe settings.
+So if you have them setup already, please delete them manually and let the script do its work.
+Not overwriting existing mqttPublish/mqttSubscribe attributes is by design, because this allows you to subscribe a radiator thermostat's desiredTemperature to the thermostat's topic as well as to a corresponding room thermostat's topic.
+Without doing that, your radiators won't adopt the temperature you send to the room thermostat as the room thermostat only sends a set command to its associated radiator thermostats if you change its desiredTemperature physically on the device, but not if you change the desiredTemperature over the air.

 ### Home Assistant
 * Backup your Home Assistant `config` directory, just in case anything goes wrong.
 * Configure a connection to your MQTT broker using the [MQTT integration](https://www.home-assistant.io/integrations/mqtt/).